brianshumate/vaultini/README.md

 ## Why?

-To quickly establish a containerized Vault cluster with Integrated Storage for development, education, and testing purposes.
+To quickly establish a containerized Vault cluster with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) for development, education, and testing purposes.

 ## How?

-Making your own Vaultini is a quick process once you have the required prerequisites.
+You can make your own Vaultini with Docker, Terraform, and the Terraform Docker provider.

 ### Prerequisites